maevanapcontact/datatables-plugin-react/README.md

 DataTable needs 2 props:

+- `data` that contains the data for the rows
 - `labels` that defines the name of the columns
-- `data` that contains the data for the rows

 The keys of each object element in the `data` array should be the same as the `value` keys of each label element of the `labels` array.

 _DataTable props_

-- data: array of objects containing a single row
+- `data` array of objects containing a single row
-- labels: array of objects with the labels of the columns
+- `labels` array of objects with the labels of the columns

 _data_